ritik-ghanshani/youtube-shelf-extension/README.md

 # YouTube Shelf Chrome Extension

 A simple Chrome extension to save YouTube videos to a local, in-browser shelf for later viewing, including the ability to resume from a specific timestamp.
+This extension was "vibe coded" with Gemini.

 ## Features